arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 to be a member of the group, e.g., an LGR, an IDN table, and a Primary Domain taken together will define a variant group.
 Subsequent domains in the same group can only be registered by the same registrar, which asserts that it is acting on behalf of the same registrant.
-Each Domain in a variant group may be the target of any EPP command, with the following restrictions.
+Each domain in a variant group may be the target of any EPP command, with the following restrictions.